Configuration Parameters

 *—any character sequence;

-[<character set>]—a character from the set (for example, [bac]);
+[<character set>]—any character from the set (for example, [bac]);

-[[:<class>:]]—a character from the POSIX class of characters (alnum, alpha, ascii, blank, cntrl, digit, graph, lower, print, punct, space, upper, xdigit).
+[[:<class>:]]—any character from the provided POSIX character class (alnum, alpha, ascii, blank, cntrl, digit, graph, lower, print, punct, space, upper, xdigit).

 #Matches the “name” string exactly